pearcej/pearcej.github.io/csc426/presentation.md

   - What would you do differently next time?
   - What would have equipped you better for success?

-Note that the slides should NOT try to cover all of the above in text.
-Think about how you can get the information accross in a visually interesting or creative way!
+Note that the slides should NOT try to cover all of the above in full sentences on the slides.
+Think about using bullets and how you can get the information accross in a visually interesting or creative way!

 **In order to get full credit, you must submit the final version of your slides to Moodle, as a link or with your team name in the filename.**